 QUALITY INDICATOR Diabetes INDICATOR WHY IT MATTERS CALCULATION M 1 % of pregnant women identified at risk of gestational diabetes at the booking appointment who receive testing for gestational diabetes and have their test results available and acknowledged Women with gestational diabetes have a higher risk of induced labour, preterm birth, high birth weight, caesarean birth, hypertension and longer hospital stay than women without diabetes.
 Their babies are more likely to require special care nursery/neonatal intensive care admission.
-Numerator: Pregnant women identified at risk of gestational diabetes, at the booking appointment who receive testing for gestational diabetes, and have their test results available and acknowledged Denominator: All pregnant women identified at risk of gestational diabetes % of pregnant women with pre-existing diabetes who are seen by members of the diabetes team within 1 week of their triage Women with pre-existing diabetes are more likely to have preterm birth, induced labour, caesarean birth, hypertension and longer hospital stay than women without pre-existing diabetes.
+Numerator: Pregnant women identified at risk of gestational diabetes, at the booking appointment who receive testing for gestational diabetes, and have their test results available and acknowledged Denominator: All pregnant women with increased risk of gestational diabetes % of pregnant women with pre-existing diabetes who are seen by members of the diabetes team or a person trained in diabetes education and care within 1 week of their triage Women with pre-existing diabetes are more likely to have preterm birth, induced labour, caesarean birth, hypertension and longer hospital stay than women without pre-existing diabetes.
 Their babies have higher rates of stillbirth, high birth weight, low Apgar score and admission to special care nursery/ neonatal intensive care unit.
-Numerator: Pregnant women who are seen by members of the diabetes team within 1 week of triage Denominator: Pregnant women who are seen by members of the diabetes team M 3 % of pregnant women with pre-existing diabetes who have their HbA1c results available and acknowledged Early treatment of women with abnormal HbA1c is associated with a reduced risk of pre-eclampsia.
-Numerator: Pregnant women with pre- existing diabetes who have their HbA1c results available and acknowledged Denominator: Pregnant women with pre- existing diabetes
+Numerator: Pregnant women who are seen by members of the diabetes team within 1 week of triage Denominator: Pregnant women with preexisting diabetes DM 3 % of pregnant women with pre-existing diabetes who have their HbA1c results available and acknowledged Early treatment of women with abnormal HbA1c is associated with a reduced risk of pre-eclampsia.
+Numerator: Pregnant women with pre- existing diabetes who have their HbA1c results available and acknowledged Denominator: Pregnant women with pre- existing diabetes DM 4 % of pregnant women with pre-existing diabetes whose retinal assessment status is checked Pregnant women with pre-existing diabetes are at increased risk of diabetic retinopathy.
+Regular eye exams allow for early detection and intervention to prevent vision impairment and loss.
+Numerator: Pregnant women with pre- existing diabetes whose retinal assessment status is checked Denominator: Pregnant women with pre- existing diabetes